mrwatson-de/fmCheckMate-XSLT/docs/fmCheckMate_Changes.md

 ---

+20221021 MrW: Two more years slip by :D - Time to make our first release, which I think we will just name after the date.
 20201113 MrW: Two years on, ...
 Time to get fmWorkMate + fmCheckMate XSLT-Library + FieldDependencyGraph stuff out!
 20191004 MrW: One year older, a bunch of transformations wiser.
 20180828 MrW: Hello GitHub! ...
 We're going to have to wait and see if we are going to get along ;-)